martinbudden/BabyCube/README.md

 The assembly instructions and the BOM (parts list) are [here](BC200/readme.md).
 The STL files are [here](BC200/stls).
 Please read all the build instructions before you begin assembly.

+A video overview of the features of BabyCube is [here](https://www.youtube.com/watch?v=HpjnHnVyvj4).

 I plan to make a series of YouTube videos giving build instructions, when I have done so I will post a link here.

 If you would like to build a larger printer, you may be interested in the BabyCube's larger sibling, the [MaybeCube](https://github.com/martinbudden/MaybeCube)